All About Sports Guards

 Stock Sports Guards

-Pre-formed and ready to wear, these guards are available at sporting goods stores but often lack a proper fit, can feel bulky, and make talking or breathing difficult.
-Many athletes find them distracting, often removing or adjusting them during play.
+Pre-formed and ready to wear, these guards are available at sporting goods stores.
+However, they often lack a proper fit, can feel bulky, and make talking or breathing difficult.
+Many athletes find them distracting and may remove or adjust them during play.

 Boil & Bite Sports Guards

-Sold in kits with instructions, you soften the guard by boiling it and then bite into it to mold it to your teeth.
-They offer a better fit than stock guards and are also available at sporting goods stores, but they may still be uncomfortable, bulky, or impede breathing or speech.
-If that’s the case, a custom guard is the way to go.
+Sold in kits with instructions, you soften the guard by boiling it, then bite into it to mold it to your teeth.
+While they offer a better fit than stock guards, they may still feel uncomfortable, bulky, or interfere with breathing and speech.
+In this case, a custom guard is the best option.

 Custom-Made Mouth Guards

-Our top choice for good reason!
-A custom-made mouthguard offers unmatched protection and comfort.
-Crafted specifically for your mouth, this type of guard ensures a perfect fit, and if it needs adjustments, we’re here to make sure it’s just right for you.
+Our top recommendation!
+A custom-made mouth guard provides unparalleled protection and comfort.
+Designed specifically for your mouth, this guard ensures a perfect fit, and if adjustments are needed, we’re here to make sure it’s just right for you.

 The Cost of a Custom Sports Guard in Oakdale

-Why does the cost of a custom mouthguard vary?
-It often depends on the type of material used and whether you are undergoing orthodontic treatment.
-Since every smile is unique, a personalized quote requires an in-person dental exam.
-We encourage you to speak with a dentist to explore your options and receive an accurate quote.
+The cost of a custom mouth guard can vary depending on the material used and whether you’re undergoing orthodontic treatment.
+Since every smile is unique, you’ll need an in-person dental exam for a personalized quote.
+We encourage you to consult with a dentist to explore your options and get an accurate estimate.
 If you have dental insurance, we can provide a quote for submission, so you’ll know your out-of-pocket costs before making a decision.

 Contact us today